-mission: fresh thinking and bold action for animals, people and the place we call home.
+mission: fresh thinking and bold action for animals, people, and the places we call home.

 7 China Over 2500 dogs were rescued by animal welfare supporters.
 IFAW provided vaccines and offered expertise on care.

 Canada A harp seal on Canada's East coast, where seal hunting remains a wildlife threat.